TChi91/coretabs/README.md

 ## Linux:
 To **install** Coretabs CLI, you should run the install script.
-To do that, you may either download and run the script manually, or use the following cURL or Wget command:
+To do that, you may either download and run the script manually, or use the following Wget command:

 ```sh
 wget -qO- https://raw.githubusercontent.com/TChi91/coretabs/master/install.sh | bash
 ```

-# New projects location?:
+# New projects location ?:
 All new projects created by coretabs lives in "coretabs" folder in the HOME directory.
 - /home/$USER/coretabs for Linux,
 or